 Let’s take a look at a few pool problems that your filter could cause.

-Your pool puts water under pressure as it moves through the filtration system and eventually back into the pool.
+Your pool puts the water under pressure as it moves through the filtration system and eventually back into the pool.
 If your filtration system cracks a pipe or other part, it’s probably because of excessive PSI.

 Pool cartridges constructed from porous fabric allow water through while stopping debris.
 But wear and tear from water pressure and other debris eventually cause the material to fray.